 Title

-The Independent Safeguarding Authority was a government agency set up under the Safeguarding of Vulnerable Groups Act 2006.
-The ISA was to hold a database of all those people who work with children and vulnerable adults and determine whether they are suitable.
+The Disclosure and Barring Service is a government agency set up under the Safeguarding of Vulnerable Groups Act 2006 as amended by the Safeguarding of Freedoms Act 2012.
+The DBS holds the database of all those people who work with children and vulnerable adults and determine whether they are suitable.

 The scheme involves all bowlers who work with children and vulnerable adults on a regular basis as Bowls is treated as a Regulated Activity (Definition).